KKyang/qtsmartgraphics/README.md

 ### Author

-Original by Shih-Jhong Yu, Revised by KKyang @ NTU BIME BBLab.
+Original by Shih-Jhong Yu, Revised by KKyang.
 If there is any bug found, feel free to open an issue at Github.

 ### License